towersvault/shinpokered/README.md

 - SteppoBlazer for the spaceworld-style old man back sprite
 - Poketto for the spaceworld-style Trainer Red back sprite
 - SPazzzi95 for documenting localization changes
-- easyaspi314 for optimizations to the gamma shader
+- easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix

 The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo